tighten/ziggy/README.md

 route('home', undefined, undefined, Ziggy);
 ```

+##### Watcher

+> :warning: **The following requires ext-inotify to be installed on your php handler**

+During development you may want to watch for changes in your routes and automatically regenerate the file, you just need to run the same command with the `--watch` option

+`php artisan ziggy:generate ./resources/js/admin.js ./resources/js/public.js --group=admin --group=public --watch`

 #### Vue

 Ziggy includes a Vue plugin to make it easy to use the `route()` helper throughout your Vue app: